okrauskopf/Flsun_V400/README.md

 ## Guide

 1 - Make sure all screws are tight on your printer.
-Stepper motors, extruder block, the three columns and so on.
+Stepper motors, extruder block, extruder/arm connectors, the three columns and so on.

 2 - Tighten all three belts to be exactly equally tight.
 With the extruder at the very top adjust the belt tightening knobs to tune them all to somewhere between 45-50Hz, but exactly the same all three!
 Use a guitar tuning app on your mobile phone listening to the sounds from the belts when you pluck them.
 When done make sure you tighten all the screws for the belts.